jcmcnch/MGPrimerEval/README.md

 **Please note that the pipeline will still run if `uclust` is not set up correctly, but will produce empty output files for the alignment step (meaning you won't get any results).
 So double-check that the path you provide in the config below is accurate.**

 The alignment steps in this pipeline currently depend on `pyNAST`, which also depends on `uclust`.
 However, the `uclust` executable is not available through standard repositories as it is not open-source.
-You may have access to `uclust` (e.g. from an older install of qiime), but you can also just email me at mcnichol at alum dot mit dot edu and I'll send you the binary.
-I have [been given permission](https://github.com/biocore/pynast/issues/21) to distribute the executable I used by email by the author of `uclust`.
+You may have access to `uclust` (e.g. from an older install of `qiime`), but you can also just email me at mcnichol at alum dot mit dot edu and I'll send you the binary.
+I have [been given permission](https://github.com/biocore/pynast/issues/21) to distribute the executable by email by the author.

 All you need to do is put the binary in a sensible location, and make a note of the full path to add to the config file (next section).
 This way, when you run the workflow, this executable will be found.
 For example: